 We are unaware that the physics of the process is as important as the raw material we feed into it.

-We are both the flywheel and the process, while simultaneously being neither.
+We are both the flywheel of creativity and the process, while simultaneously being neither.

 Gather yourself, your supplies, and your ideas.
 Begin making that wheel turn.